Matt Cook joins Kenny Jahng on the Church Tech Today Podcast

 The choice between open or closed captions depends on the specific requirements and preferences of the content creators and the target audience.

-Today, AI captions, at their best, have an error rate of 5-10% - much improved over the 80% accuracy we saw just a few years ago.
+Today, at their best, AI captions have an error rate of 5-10% - much improved over the 80% accuracy we saw just a few years ago.
 High accuracy is crucial for the deaf and hard-of-hearing audience as each error adds to the possibility of confusing the message.
-To protect all audiences that rely on captioning to understand programming on television, the Federal Communications Commission (FCC) set a detailed list of quality standards by which all captions must meet to be acceptable for broadcast back in 2015.
+To protect all audiences that rely on captioning to understand television programming, the Federal Communications Commission (FCC) set a detailed list of quality standards that all captions must meet to be acceptable for broadcast back in 2015.
 Preceding those standards, the Described and Captioned Media Program (DCMP) published its Captioning Key manual over 20 years ago and has since been a valuable reference for captioning of both entertainment and educational media targeted to audiences of all age groups.
 Simply having captions present on your content isn’t enough, it needs to be accurate and best replicate the experience for all audiences.

 Adobe’s speech-to-text engine has been one of the most impressive that our team has seen to date, so we decided to take a deeper look at it and run some tests.
 We tasked our most experienced Caption Editor with using Adobe’s auto-generated transcript to create & edit the captions to meet the quality standards of the FCC and the deaf and hard of hearing community on two types of video clips: a single-speaker program and one with multiple speakers.
 Our editor used our Pop-on Plus+ caption product for these examples, which are our middle-tier quality captions that fulfill all quality standard requirements but are not always 100% free of errors.